dgulotta/puzzle-tools/README.md

 Required software
 =================
-The Python modules are written in Python 3.
-They are tested with versions 3.5-3.6 but might also work with other versions.
+The Python modules require Python 3.6 or later.